Web Technologies Overview

 Certificates are a great way to learn new skills and increase your employability without going through an entire degree program.
 Typical certificates are two semesters in length.

 Please be sure to see a Computer Technologies faculty member for advising.
-If you are a new student, please bring your PIE form (received during placement testing) when you meet with your advisor the first time.
+Once you declare a degree, diploma or certificate, you will receive an email with an advisor's contact information.
+If you are a new student, please apply to the college, and complete your placement testing before meeting with your advisor the first time.
 Due to sequencing of courses it is critical to meet regularly with your advisor in the CT department to insure prereqs are met.

-Only a few courses are offered online in the DME program.
-Typically you can find first and second semester courses online.
+Courses are offered online in the Web Technologies program.
 Find out more about requirements for specific online courses in the CT department.